ionic-team/ionic-docs/src/pages/appflow/quickstart/deploy.md

  ## Web Build Versioning

- Once the Web Build has been completed it can be retricted as to a specific native build number.
-To do that you can assign in the Web Build details a minimum, a maximum an equivalent build version compatible or not with the update.
-By doing that, new native builds that are distributed within an app store does not conflict with current available update from AppFlow.
+Once the Web Build completed, it can be restricted to a specific native build number assigned in the Web Build details.
+A minimum and maximum equivalent build version number are specified, which designates whether or not the update is compatible.
+After doing this, new native builds that are distributed within an app store do not conflict with the current available update from AppFlow.

 ![Web build versioning](/docs/assets/img/appflow/web-build-versioning.png)

-For more details and a simple use case see this article: https://ionic.zendesk.com/hc/en-us/articles/360003567694-How-to-restrict-Deploy-updates-by-native-version.
+For more details and a simple use case see [this article](https://ionic.zendesk.com/hc/en-us/articles/360003567694-How-to-restrict-Deploy-updates-by-native-version).

 ## Assign the Build to a Channel